 China profit play No. 3: SSE-led consolidation

-While China's economy has been growing at a near-10% annual rate for the past 25 years, growth is slowing, and the low-hanging fruit when it comes to spurring growth has long since been plucked from the tree.
+The fact is that while China's economy has been growing at a near-10% annual rate for the past 25 years, growth is slowing, and the low-hanging fruit when it comes to spurring growth has long since been plucked from the tree.
 Thus, the government is focused on ways to make the economy ever more efficient.
 One of the strategies they've hit on is the forced consolidation of small, inefficient state-owned enterprises (SOEs) under private companies that they can count on to do right by workers and wring inefficiency out of operations.

 We discovered some of these "chosen few" in the health-care and steel sectors during our last research trip to China, and we dubbed them SSEs, or state-sponsored entrepreneurs.
 We're keen to invest alongside them because of their good relations with the government and their advantaged position when it comes to acquiring new assets, products, or distribution capacity.